Foundation programme: International Foundation Year

-For international students, Study Group offers international foundation year programmes in conjunction with a number of British universities including (as of January 2023) Aberdeen, Cardiff, Durham, Huddersfield, Kingston, Lancaster, Leeds and Leeds Beckett (jointly as Leeds International Study Centre), Liverpool John Moores, Royal Holloway, Sheffield, Strathclyde, Surrey, Sussex, and Teesside.
+For international students, universities often partner with providers such as NCUK, Study Group or INTO University Partnerships.
+Study Group offers international foundation year programmes in conjunction with a number of British universities including (as of January 2023) Aberdeen, Cardiff, Durham, Huddersfield, Kingston, Lancaster, Leeds and Leeds Beckett (jointly as Leeds International Study Centre), Liverpool John Moores, Royal Holloway, Sheffield, Strathclyde, Surrey, Sussex, and Teesside.
+INTO University Partnerships partners with UEA, Exeter, Newcastle, Manchester, Queen's Belfast, City, Manchester Metropolitan, Stirling and Lancaster.
 Some universities offer their own international foundation programmes, including Warwick (since 1983) and SOAS University of London, specifically for students who do not speak English as a first language (since 1985).
 UCL has offered Undergraduate Preparatory Certificate international foundation year courses since 1991.